Miner205/pychatbot-DONNAT-LEMONT-int1/README.md

 # !!
 TO READ !! : Instructions for use,
 -Open the file "pythonProject-pychatbot-DONNAT-LEMONT-int1" with a python code editor (like pycharm).
 -run main.py .
-The program should start (and display the menu).
+The program should start and display the menu ;
+now just enter the number corresponding to your chosen option.

 # Any dependencies to be installed,